Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 What To Do If Your Senior Dog Has A Seizure

-Of course you’re going to be scared, even panicked, if your senior dog is having a seizure, but it’s important to stay calm.
+Of course you’re going to be scared if your senior dog is having a seizure, but it’s important to stay calm.

-It won’t help him if you’re in a state as well!
+It won’t help him keep calm if you’re also panicking.

-Many seizures in older dogs are so short that they’re over before you’ve got your act together, at least the first time around.
+Many seizures in older dogs are so short that they’re over before you know it.

 Here’s what veterinarians recommend that you should do (and shouldn’t do):